Alois Lexa von Aehrenthal: Career

-With no great prospects of inheritance, Aehrenthal studied law and politics at the University of Bonn and the Prague Charles University in Prague.
-He began his career in the diplomatic service of the Empire, as attaché in Paris under Count Beust (1877).
-He went in 1878 in the same capacity to St. Petersburg, Russia, and from 1883 to 1888 he worked at the Foreign Office in Vienna under Count Gustav Kálnoky, with whom he formed close relations.
+With no great prospects of inheritance, Aehrenthal studied law and politics at the University of Bonn and the Charles University in Prague.
+He began his career in the diplomatic service of the empire, as attaché in Paris under Count Friedrich Ferdinand von Beust in 1877.
+He went in 1878 in the same capacity to St. Petersburg, Russia, and from 1883 to 1888 he worked at the Foreign Ministry in Vienna under Count Gustav Kálnoky, with whom he formed close relations.
 In 1888 he was sent as councillor of embassy to St. Petersburg, where he exercised considerable influence with the ambassador, Count Wolkenstein.

-Recalled in 1894 to service in the Foreign Office, he undertook important duties, and in the following year went to Bucharest as ambassador to Romania.
+Recalled in 1894 to service in the Foreign Ministry, he undertook important duties, and in the following year went to Bucharest as ambassador to Romania.
 Here he succeeded in strengthening the relations between the courts of Vienna and Bucharest by renewing the secret alliance which it had signed in 1883.
 In 1899 he became ambassador in St. Petersburg, where he remained until his appointment as Foreign Minister in October 1906.
 Aehrenthal at this time thought that it was essential for Austria-Hungary to come to an agreement with Russia.
 In this sense he endeavoured to continue the negotiations successfully begun by his predecessor, Prince Franz Liechtenstein, for the bridging over of the differences on Balkan questions between Vienna and St. Petersburg, in order to create a basis for a permanent friendly relation between Austria-Hungary and Russia.

 He played a principal part in concluding the Mürzsteg Agreement of 1903.
 During the Russo-Japanese War he took a strong line in favour of a friendly attitude towards Russia.
 In October 1906, he replaced Count Goluchowski as minister of foreign affairs.
 He at first maintained the views which he had professed as ambassador.
 He was determined to preserve the interests of Austria-Hungary in the Balkans, but also showed himself prepared to meet the Russian wishes in the Dardanelles question.
 However, in the course of the Bosnian Crisis, he abandoned the idea of a friendly accommodation with Russia.

 Bosnian Crisis of 1908-1909

-The principal players in the Bosnian Crisis of 1908-09 were the foreign ministers of Austria and Russia, Aehrenthal and Alexander Izvolsky.
+The principal players in the Bosnian Crisis of 1908-09 were the foreign ministers of Austria-Hungary and Russia, Aehrenthal and Alexander Izvolsky.
 Both were motivated by political ambition; the first would emerge successful, and the latter would be broken by the crisis.
 Along the way, they would drag Europe to the brink of war in 1909.
 They would also divide Europe into the two armed camps that would indeed go to war in July 1914.